coders-market/CM.Flow.Mailgun/Readme.md

 # CM.Flow.Mailgun

-This package allows you to send E-Mails using the `EmailService` (contained in the package `Axovis.Flow.Utilities`), via mailgun instead of the local mail server.
+This package allows you to send E-Mails using the `EmailService` (contained in the package `CM.Flow.Utilities`), via mailgun instead of the local mail server.

 ## Configuration